How to deal with regression in potty training?

 You can tell your child that you've noticed he often has accidents, while reassuring him that it's nothing serious.
 Ask him: maybe he knows why he's regressing.
 Listen carefully to his answers and put him at ease so that he can communicate.

 To get your child potty trained, you need a plan of action.
-If the reason your child is no longer potty-trained is because he's stressed, put things in place to make him less so, if he's trying to get your attention, spend more time with your child doing activities that amuse him, and so on.
+If the reason your child is no longer potty-trained is that he's stressed, put things in place to make him less so, if he's seeking your attention, spend more time with your child doing activities that amuse him etc.

 Avoid going back to diapers as much as possible!
 However, you can equip your little one with training pants.
 These replace diapers.

-Here's a typical example of a routine you can set up:
+Here's a typical example of a routine you can put in place:

-• As soon as you have to leave home;
+- As soon as you leave the house;

 Having regular potty times will create a routine for your child and make potty training easier.

-• There are also potty training games.
-Read our article on this subject;
+- There are also potty training games.
+See our article on this subject;

-• Last but not least, there are potty training books available.
+- Last but not least, there are potty training books.
 They enable your child to discover or rediscover potty training through stories.

 Using positive reinforcement